Mantras · Chanting & Japa

 Vedic Mantras

 Ancient hymns from the Vedas.
-Example: Gayatri Mantra — invokes divine light.
+Example: Gayatri Mantra — invokes divine light and intellectual clarity.
+Best for: wisdom, study, morning practice.

 Puranic / Devotional